-Send supplementary evidence that supports what you say: up to date assessments, care plans, medical reports or psychiatric reviews and, if you had one in the past, a Statement of SEN or an EHC Plan.
+Send supplementary evidence that supports what you say: up to date assessments, care plans, medical reports or psychiatric reviews and, if you had one in the past, an EHC Plan.
 The more evidence you send, the less likely it is you will be asked to a face-to-face assessment.